LucHermitte/local_vimrc/README.md

 every time you enter a buffer that corresponds to a file under the project root directory.

-As a consequence, you'll may want to prevent multiple executions of parts the sourced file: almost everything shall remain identical and shall not need to be reset.
+As a consequence, you may want to prevent multiple executions of parts the sourced file: almost everything shall remain identical and shall not need to be reset.
 However some plugins, like a.vim, rely on global variables to tune their behaviour.
-The settings (global variables) related to those plugins will require you update their setting every time -- if you expect to have settings that differ from a project to the other.
+The settings (global variables) related to those plugins will require you to update their value every time -- if you expect to have settings that differ from a project to the other.

 For your project settings prefer buffer-local mappings (`:h :map-<buffer>`),